ZikrullaRaxmatov/resume/README.md

 Self study | May 2025 - July 2025

 [User Indentifier](https://github.com/ZikrullaRaxmatov/User_identifier)
+- This project is a user identification system that captures a document using a camera, classifies it, extracts text information via OCR, and verifies it against a database.
+If a match is found, the system retrieves and reports all related user information.
 - Technologies: Pytesseract (OCR), Torch Vision, Streamlit, Open-CV.
 - Trained ResNet50 models with high classification accuracy.
 - Camera Capture – Capture and process documents in real time